BWA investigating damaged community tanks

-The BWA is determined to have these tanks replaced by close of business tomorrow Wednesday, so that our valued customers who rely on them will not be without access to the water for a prolonged period.
+Wednesday, January 9, so that customers who rely on them will not be without access to water for any prolonged period.

-Barbados Water Authority remains committed to assisting its customers in all areas who may affected by intermittent outages via water tanker or community tank as a temporary measure.(PR)
+The Barbados Water Authority remains committed to assisting its customers in all areas who may be affected by intermittent outages.
+(BGIS)